HacKanCuBa/blake2signer/README.md

 ### Requirements

-Only Python is required, this module doesn't have dependencies besides those used for development, and the optional `blake3`.
+Only Python is required; this module doesn't have dependencies besides those used for development, and the optional `blake3`.

 Versions currently tested (check the [pipelines](https://gitlab.com/hackancuba/blake2signer/-/pipelines)):